-The ReadReady assessment provides scaled scores and grade-level percentiles for each subtest.
+For each subtest, the ReadBasix assessment provides scaled scores, grade-level percentiles, and grade-band equivalent.
 The reports indicate student performance levels, making it easy to determine the skill areas in which a student may need extra instruction.
 Score reports include RTI tier assignment and activity suggestions.

 Research Behind the Assessment

 The ReadBasix assessment is based on the RISE/SARA research, which has been shown to predict state reading scores and performance on other standardized measures of reading comprehension.
 This research has also been used to identify students who are likely below proficient on a state test.